Materials Required for Application to the School of the Arts

 3. Three Letters of Recommendation

 Online submission of the letters of recommendation is preferred.
 If you are not utilizing the online submission method, the form may be downloaded here.
 Fill out the applicant portion of the recommendation form, and provide it and a self-addressed stamped envelope to each recommender.
-Recommenders can be undergraduate, graduate, or professional contacts; they should be people who can attest to your creative ability and potential.
+Recommenders can be undergraduate, graduate, or professional contacts; they should be people who can attest to your ability and potential.
 Request that they: (1) enclose the recommendation; (2) seal the envelope; (3) sign their name or place their stamp across the seal; and (4) mail or give the envelope directly to you.
 All recommenders must meet the deadline.
 If they do not, the applicant will incur a late materials fee.
 If your recommender does not wish to send the envelope directly to you, they must send it directly to:

 Columbia University School of the Arts